 Ecosystem Learning Objectives

-- Explain that transfer of energy is not efficient and the effect of this on the length of food chains; be able to give a rule of thumb for how much energy is transferred to the next trophic level.
+- Explain that transfer of energy is not efficient and the effect of this on the length of food chains.

-- Describe the global pathways for cycling of nitrogen and carbon between living organisms, atmosphere, oceans and continental crust
+- Describe and interpret diagrams of the global pathways for cycling of nitrogen and carbon between living organisms, atmosphere, oceans and continental crust.

 Energy flows but matter cycles